waynecabanto/jmeter-openshift/README.md

 ## Prerequisites
 * Running OpenShift cluster (tested on v4.5)
 * a jmx file to load into the Jmeter cluster
+* make sure you're loggin in to your OpenShift cluster on your terminal before proceeding
 ## To Run
 ```
 ./jmeter_cluster_create.sh